telerik/xaml-docs/controls/radpivotgrid/features/olap-providers/load-on-demand.md

 The load on demand feature allows you to fetch the needed data only when the associated group gets expanded.

 By default the __OLAP__ data providers (`XmlaDataProvider` and `AdomdDataProvider`) will pre-load all the data from the associated cube and display it in the __PivotGrid__.
 To change this behavior, set the `EnableLoadOnDemand` property of the data provider to `true`.
 In that case, all groups will be collapsed initially and only the data that should be displayed at this state is fetched from the cube.
-On expand of a group (on demand), its data will be loaded from the source and displayed in the view.
+On expand of a group (on demand), a new query is generated to load the data for the currently expanded groups.

 #### __[XAML]__
 {{region radpivotgrid-features-load-on-demand-0}}